 Best Apps To Learn Tagalog: FAQ

 Pimsleur is the best app to learn Tagalog and become conversational quickly.
-I recommend Pimsleur because you start speaking Tagalog in your very first lesson.
+I recommend Pimsleur because you start speaking Tagalog from your very first lesson.
 The app also teaches you to speak naturally, which is one of the main reasons every learner should give it a try.

 The best way to learn Tagalog fast is by immersing yourself in the language whenever you can.
 If you don’t know any Tagalog speakers, you can use apps like Pimsleur or Rosetta Stone to start speaking fast.
 Apps like italki can also connect you with native Tagalog tutors to help you learn quickly.